julien-arino/R-for-modellers/SLIDES/vignette-00-about-these-vignettes.md

 Modellers interested in using `R` instead of `python`, `matlab`, `mathematica`, `maple`, etc.

+Students in Summer schools or one of the math epi or modelling courses I teach here and there

-Students registered in one of the courses I teach in which I use `R`: some of the vignettes are required reading for you!
+Students registered in one of the courses I teach at UM in which I use `R`: some of the vignettes are required reading for you!

 ---